nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 The Nervos Network is designed  to motivate users, developers and node operators to work towards the common goal of forming and storing common knowledge.
 The Protocol’s economic model focuses on states, by using increased Cell Capacity and transaction fees as incentives for stakeholders.

 The creation and storage of states on the CKB incur cost.
-The creation of states needs to be validated by full nodes, incurring computational cost; the storage of states needs full nodes to provide storage space on an ongoing basis.
+The creation of states needs to be verified by full nodes, incurring computational cost; the storage of states needs full nodes to provide storage space on an ongoing basis.
 Current permissionless blockchains only charge one time transaction fees, but allow data to be stored on all full nodes, occupying storage space forever.

 In CKB, cells are basic storage unit of states.
 Unoccupied cell capacity is transferable and this gives cells liquidity.
 Occupied cell capacity cannot be transferred and cells lose liquidity on their occupied capacity.
 Therefore, cell owners pay for storage cost with liquidity of their cell’s capacity.
 The larger capacity and longer time they occupy, the higher liquidity cost they pay.
 The advantage of liquidity payments, compared to upfront payments, is that it avoids the problem that upfront payments could be used up, and the system would have to recycle the cells.
 The price of cell capacity is a direct measurement on the value of common knowledge stored in the CKB.